-Erik ReeL was born in Seattle in 1952, attended Whitman College, majoring in mathematics; the University of California, at Berkeley; and the University of Washington in art history and studio art, graduating summa cum laude in 1975.
-He studied art history with Rainer Crone and Ettlinger, painting with Jacob Lawrence, Michael Spafford, Bob Jones, and Michael Dailey, color with Richard Dahn [a student of Albers], sumi-e with George Tsutakawa, and Chinese brush with Hsai Chen.
+Erik ReeL was born in 1952 in Seattle, attending Whitman College, majoring in mathematics; the University of California, at Berkeley and the University of Washington in art history and studio art, graduating summa cum laude in 1975.
+He studied art history with Rainer Crone and Ettlinger, painting with Jacob Lawrence, Michael Spafford, Bob Jones, and Michael Dailey, color with Richard Dahn [a student of Albers], sumi-e with George Tsutakawa, and, independently, Chinese brush with Hsai Chen.

 photo: Erik ReeL and Nash Rightmer at 643 Project Space installing Tabula Rasa show, 2013, photo: Rhonda P. Hill.